steven-murray/mrpy/README.rst

 and `cached_property`.
 These should be automatically installed when installing `mrpy`.

-To install, simply use ``pip install git+git://github.com/steven-murray/mrpy.git``.
+To use the MCMC fitting features, `emcee` and `pystan` are needed.
+These are *not* installed automatically.

-This should install all dependencies and the `mrpy` package.
+The simplest way to install is ``pip install mrpy``.
+This should install the required dependencies automatically.

-If this is not an option, manually download the github repo and use ``python setup.py install``.
+To get the bleeding edge, use ``pip install git+git://github.com/steven-murray/mrpy.git``.

-In this case, you may need to manually install the dependencies first.
+If for some reason ``pip`` is not an option, manually download the github repo and use ``python setup.py install``.

 Core Functionality
 ++++++++++++++++++